The Archeo: Personal Archetype Cards

 This deck has an unexpected use for novelists looking for inspiration in their writing.
 By using the guidebook and cards, writers can explore and develop design character details they may not have thought otherwise.
 So, if that is something you might be interested in, have a go at it.

-The guidebook begins with an introduction to the history and purpose of the cards.
-Additionally, it will give you an overview of the Archeo deck itself.
+The guidebook begins with an introduction to the history and purpose of the cards and gives an overview of the Archeo deck itself.
 Bantock’s writing is clear and engaging, and he does an excellent job of explaining the various elements of the deck in a way that is both informative and accessible.

 Conclusion